Jdasi/OGL-Space-Invaders/README.md

 Whenever you achieve a Score Multiplier that is a multiple of 20, Mega Mode is activated for 3 seconds.
 While Mega Mode is active, you receive the following benefits:

-	- Enemies are worth twice their normal score value
 	- Your projectile is not destroyed when it hits an alien or a barrier
 	- Your Score Multiplier is not reset if your projectile hits the top of the screen.

 Mega Mode deactivates immediately if you are killed while it is active.

 ### 2.4.
 Life Burn
-If you have two or more lives, you can press 'W' to expend a life to immediately activate Mega Mode for 3 seconds.
+If you have two or more lives, you can press 'W' to expend a life to immediately increase your Score Multiplier by 20.
+This increase can trigger Mega Mode.

 ### 2.5.
 Extra Lives
-You are rewarded an extra life when you:
+You are rewarded an extra life for every 5000 Score you achieve.

-	- Achieve a Score Multiplier that is a multiple of 100
-	- Defeat a wave of aliens

 A maximum of 8 lives will be displayed at a time, although you can still accumulate more.

 ## 3. IRRKLANG SOUND ENGINE